Natalitta/flags-quiz/README.md

 ## Features Left to Implement

-* I would like to add all countries' flags in the future.
+* I would like to add all world countries' flags in the future.

 ## Testing
 #### The testing was done in browsers: